jonataseduardo/NotesOn/README.md

-# A resitory with notes on diferent subjects
+# A repository with notes on different subjects